Sign In / Sign Out

 — Art in America Magazine

 ASU Art Museum is located in the Nelson Fine Arts Center, on ASU’s Tempe campus.
 The recipient of the 1989 American Institute of Architects Award, the Nelson Fine Arts Center was designed by Albuquerque-based architect Antione Predock and also houses dance and theatre labs and studios as well as the Galvin Playhouse.
 Described as a “magic mountain” and an “oasis,” the design quotes from the history of desert architecture to respond the environment and climate of the site.
-The museum facility itself features three floors of year-round exhibitions that rotate seasonally and an award-winning store.
+The museum facility itself features three floors of year-round exhibitions that rotate seasonally.

 Additional educator hours are available by appointment: Mondays and before 11 a.m.
 Tuesday–Thursday